 This could sound something like the following: “Lord, I believe that you are powerful, mighty, majestic, and perfect.
 I believe that you can work this situation out for your glory and my good.
-I believe that you will take action, answer my prayer, and direct my path.
+And, I believe that you will take action, answer my prayer, and direct my path.
 I believe, Father.
 Please help my unbelief.”

 When you pray, expect mighty things.
 When you pray, believe that God will work.
 And when you pray, wait for the answer.
 Click To Tweet

 2. Be specific with your prayers and requests.

 It is true that God knows our prayers before we pray them and that the Lord intercedes on our behalf.
 However, this doesn’t mean we shouldn’t be specific.